molbal/svcfitstat/README.md

 The service consists of an exposed API and its components (this project), and a modified Pyfa running in a docker container.

 ## API Service (this project)
-This service was built with Laravel and has a
+This service was built with Laravel and handles communication, credentials check, and caching.

 ## Docker container
 <img src="https://img.icons8.com/dusk/64/000000/docker.png"/>